Our Team

 CALLIE KUNZ, MA, CERTIFIED LIFE COACH

-Callie Kunz (she/her) is a pain recovery coach based in Minneapolis, MN.
-Callie began working with chronic pain patients shortly after her own recovery from fibromyalgia using Pain Reprocessing Therapy.
-She is a retired educator who feels passionately about mind-body approaches to chronic pain and is committed to using evidence-based strategies to support others in their recovery journeys.
-She believes in the body’s amazing ability to heal and approaches this work with positivity, honesty, and compassion.
-When she’s not working, Callie can often be found playing in the snow or chasing northern lights.
+Callie Kunz (she/her) is a pain recovery coach based in Minneapolis, Minnesota.
+Callie began working with persistent pain patients shortly after reaching the end of her own healing journey from 24 years of fibromyalgia symptoms.
+She is a retired educator who feels passionately about mindbody approaches to chronic conditions and is committed to using evidence-based strategies to support others in their recoveries.
+She believes in the body’s amazing capacity to heal and approaches this work with positivity, honesty, and compassion.
+Callie is PRT certified and has Master Life Coach certification.
+She has experience working with a variety of psychogenic symptoms including headaches, digestion issues, neck and back pain, and insomnia.
+When she’s not working, she can often be found playing in the snow, creating container gardens, or chasing the northern lights.

 MICHELLE MALKOUKIAN, MSW